openpnp/openpnp/GcodeDriver:-Command-Reference.md

 ### PICK_COMMAND

+**NOTE: **This command is deprecated in OpenPnP 2.0.
+See the [Vacuum Setup](https://github.com/openpnp/openpnp/wiki/Setup-and-Calibration%3A-Vacuum-Setup).

 Sent to indicate that the machine should pick a part.
 Typically turns on a vacuum pump or solenoid.

 | Variable Name  |   Type   | Description |